Sir-Kermit-T-Frog/Nighwatch/README.md

 Hello!
-This is my first time uploading to github, so I have no idea how this works Ummm, Here is my fnaf like game but startrek themed arrow keys are used to navigate main menu press enter to select your difficulty
+This is my first time uploading to github, so I have no idea how this works This is a fnaf like game but startrek themed arrow keys are used to navigate main menu press enter to select your difficulty